“We were put here on Earth to act as agents of the infinite, to bring into existence that which is not yet, but which will be through us“

 I am self-taught having abandoned any thought of an Art career after I left school.
 I took up art again 35 years later after going through a period of stress and anxiety.
 A friend encouraged me to paint as a way of dealing with it.
 I dug out a box of paints that had been languishing in a cupboard for years and spent a Saturday afternoon painting at the kitchen table and 12 years later here I am telling you about it.

-This leads me to another important reason why art is important for not just me, but many people.
-Because I have to really focus on what I am doing.
-Because I am using my hands I can’t sit there and think and ruminate about ‘stuff’ at the same time.
+Art is very important to me, because I have to really focus on what I am doing.
+I am using my hands and therefore can’t sit there and ruminate about ‘stuff’ at the same time.
 It’s a great way to cope with stress and anxiety.

 This essence and spirit binds us all together.
 Anyone who steps off a train when arriving in London will feel the spirit of the city immediately.
 It’s the spirit of London which ensured it’s survival after the Great Fire of London in 1066, and the Blitz in WW2.
 Some Lanes and Alleys in London are over 1,000 years old and refuse to be built over, so the building contractors have to keep them!
 This spirit remains in its ancient artefacts and buildings.